 Go to your preferred search engine, e.g., Google, and type in your company name.
 Where does your website appear?
 Hopefully, if not the first result, it’s towards the top or at least the first page.
 Now search for “HVAC company near me”.
 Where does your company fall?
 You can perform the same search in Google Maps.

-In a nutshell, there are things you can do on your website, Google, and social media platforms to improve where your company appears in search rankings, depending on what the user searches.
+In a nutshell, you can do things on your website, Google, and social media platforms to improve where your company appears in search rankings, depending on what the user searches.
 This is called SEO.

 With ever-evolving search algorithms and increases in competition, SEO is the most effective and scalable way to generate leads for your HVAC business; however, it requires consistent and detailed effort.
 Let’s dive into how you can make it easy for potential customers to find your HVAC business by search.